rpy2/rpy2/doc/source/overview.rst

     I have found great inspiration in reading that code.

 JRI
-    The Java-R Interface, and its authors, as answered to some of the implementation questions were found there.
+    The Java-R Interface, and its authors, as answers to some of the implementation questions were found there.

+Contributors
+    Their names are in Section Changes.